PIX3LFLUX/HSK-Latex-Skript-Template/README.md

 ## Beamer Presentation

 Have you ever tired of making Powerpoint presentation from your Latex report?
-You have to
+You have to:
   - rewrite all the equations in your report.
-  - insert image figures, captions, labels, numberring.
+  - insert image figures, captions, labels, numbers.

-You don't have to suffer anymore with Beamer, making presentation using Latex.
+You don't have to suffer anymore with Beamer, which helps you composing presentation inside your Latex environment.
 The author tested succesfully on [Overleaf](https://www.overleaf.com/), an online editor for papers, theses, technical reports and other documents written in the LaTeX.

 Functions needed for a simple presentation could be done by Beamer, unless you are eager to surprise the audiences with effects.